ocavue/prosemirror-highlight/README.md

 [![NPM version](https://img.shields.io/npm/v/prosemirror-highlight?color=a1b858&label=)](https://www.npmjs.com/package/prosemirror-highlight)

-Highlight your code blocks in [ProseMirror], with any syntax highlighter you want.
+Highlight your code blocks in [ProseMirror], with any syntax highlighter you like!

 ## Usage